gofiber/fiber/docs/api/ctx.md

 :::info

-All binder returned value are only valid within the handler.
+Returned value is only valid within the handler.
 Do not store any references.
 Make copies or use the [**`Immutable`**](./ctx.md) setting instead.
 [Read more...](../#zero-allocation)

 :::